dcheema6/Welbi-Recommendation-Engine/README.md

 # Welbi-Recommendation-Engine

+### App info:
-This application uses express and graphQL to expose an API designed as per specs given for an interview with [Welbi](https://www.welbi.co/) API works with a static dataset of "programs" and "residents" and it returns programs that Engages the highest number of residents (ie. the programs maximizes number of unique participating residents within a given time span)
+- This application uses express and graphQL to expose an API designed as per specs given for an interview with [Welbi](https://www.welbi.co/)
+- API works with a static dataset of "programs" and "residents" and it returns programs that Engages the highest number of residents (ie. the programs maximizes number of unique participating residents within a given time span)

+### Explanation of design
 Time span was not part of the original specs, but give the specs were ambigious I decided to add timespan as it makes sense only makes optimize by maximizing number of unique participating residents only within a particular timespan